Skip to main content

 Work Completed: > On site survey.

 Work Planned: > Installation of an accessible boardwalk from the south end of the riverside footpath around the saltmarsh area.
 This is a significant project that will be carried out in conjunction with South Hams District Council.
+More information can be found here

 > Opening up of existing sluice to allow more frequent salt water inundation of marsh